aramisgithub/argonclass/README.md

 This class is designed to be used both for reports and articles.

+At the moment, this entire project has not been optimised for general use, and has settings and options that are completely specific to my usage.

 It is recommended that you do **not** use this class -- this repository is meant for version control only.
 It is also recommended that you only use this class with the included pandoc